 You will need at least GCSE grade 3 or Functional Skills Level 2 in English & Maths to qualify for entry onto the Motorsport Race Technician course.
-If you do not achieve GCSE grade 3 Maths or English, you will need to continue attending GCSE lessons in addition to your study programme unless you are nineteen years old or over.
+If you haven’t achieved the required grades, you are advised to retake your exams and then reapply to the college for the next academic year.

 EAL Level 2 Diploma in Engineering Operations (Knowledge.)